-Assessment task number 1 is assessed on a 100-point scale.
+All assessment tasks are assessed on a 100-point scale.

-Assessment task number 2 and 3 are assessed on a 100-point scale in two intervals:
+Assessment task number 2 is assessed on a 100-point scale in three intervals:

+- Pass with distinction: 80% = 100 points.

-- Pass: 50% = 100 points.
+- Pass: 50% = 50 points.

 - Weak: 50% = 0 points.

 The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
-The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result (\geq 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
+The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result ( $\geq 50$ course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
 All other assessment tasks are offered once during the course.

-A passing grade (A-E) in the course is obtained when a student has achieved \geq 50 course points.
+A passing grade (A-E) in the course is obtained when a student has achieved $\geq 50$ course points.

-A failing grade (Fx or F) in the course is obtained when a student has not achieved \geq 50 course points:
+A failing grade (Fx or F) in the course is obtained when a student has not achieved $\geq 50$ course points:

 - If 45-49 course points are achieved, a grade Fx is obtained, which can be completed for a grade E within 3 semester weeks after receiving instructions from the course director.
 If a complementary task is not completed within this time limit, and the course's two final assessment tasks have been accomplished, the course grade Fx is confirmed, implying that the student must re-register for the course and that previously acquired course points are forfeited.
-Note that first-time registered students have priority access to the seminar groups.

-- If 45 course points are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.
+Note that first-time registered students have priority access to the seminar groups. - If 45 course points are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.